korean numbers

 Native Korean Numbers

-These numbers are used when counting, talking about age or telling time.
-Read this post about telling time to perfect that skill.
+Native Korean numbers are used when counting, talking about age or telling time.
+Read this post about how to tell time in Korean to perfect that skill.

 Native Korean numbers go only as high as 99.
 Once you need to use a higher number, you will switch to the other Sino-Korean system.